enweg/BayesFluxR/README.md

 Now that we have priors on all parameters as well as a likelihood, all that is left is to have some data.
-Here we will take an AR(1) for the simple reason that time series applications were the first application for which BFluxR and BFlux were implemented.
+Here we will take an AR(1) for the simple reason that time series applications were the first application for which BayesFluxR and BFlux were implemented.

 ``` r
 n <- 600